sulimancoder/Usecase-6-Project-3/README.md

 - Presentation of the result
 - README.md file.
 ### Notes:
-- Add your teammates names on the description of the pull request
+- Add your teammates names on the description of the pull request or the  README.md